 Other Spooling Tips:

-- Don't wrap line onto your spool by hand, this will almost guarantee twist.
+- Don't wrap the line onto your spool by hand, this will almost guarantee a twist.

-- Don't apply too much tension to the line while spooling line.
-If the line starts to feel hot in your fingers you're pinching too hand.
-Fishing line is stretchy and will act like a rubber band if stretched too much, retracting and unspooling itself when the tension is relieved.
+- Don't apply too much tension to the line while spooling the line.
+If the line starts to feel hot in your fingers you're pinching to hand.
+The fishing line is stretchy and will act like a rubber band if stretched too much, retracting and unspooling itself when the tension is relieved.

 - Don't apply too little tension to the line while spooling.
 If the line packs loosely onto the spool you will have a lot of tangles in your future.
 Apply just enough pressure to have the line stack snug and even, and none more.

 Give New Fishing Line Time to Relax Onto Your Spool Before Fishing